Frequently Asked Questions

 - Can I teach high school in LU-CHOICE?

-LU-CHOICE places teachers in elementary schools in the Archdiocese of Chicago in grades K through eight.
+LU-CHOICE places teachers in elementary schools in the Archdiocese of Chicago in grades K through eighth.
 We do not place our teachers in high schools.

 - May I teach in LU-CHOICE but not live in community?